In Hurricane Ian's wake, dangers persist, worsen in parts

 Days after Hurricane Ian carved a path of destruction from Florida to the Carolinas, the dangers persisted, and even worsened in some places.
 It was clear the road to recovery from this monster storm will be long and painful.

 And Ian was still not done.
-The storm doused Virginia with rain Sunday, and officials warned of the potential for severe flooding along its coast, with a coastal flood warning in effect Monday.
+The storm doused Virginia with rain Sunday, and officials warned of the potential for major flooding along its coast, with a coastal flood warning in effect Monday.

 Ian’s remnants moved offshore and formed a nor’easter that is expected to pile even more water into an already inundated Chesapeake Bay and threatened to cause the most significant tidal flooding event in Virginia’s Hampton Roads region in the last 10 to 15 years, said Cody Poche, a National Weather Service meteorologist.

-The island town of Chincoteague declared a state of emergency Sunday and strongly recommended that residents in certain areas evacuate.
+Other portions of the Atlantic coast could see higher tides than usual.
+The island town of Chincoteague in Virginia declared a state of emergency Sunday and strongly recommended that residents in certain areas evacuate.
 The Eastern Shore and northern portion of North Carolina’s Outer Banks were also likely to be impacted.

 At least 68 people have been confirmed dead: 61 in Florida, four in North Carolina and three in Cuba.

-Fort Myers Beach Mayor Ray Murphy told NBC’s “Today Show” on Monday that the search and rescue mission remained underway, and would be taking place for the next couple of days.
-Murphy said that’s why residents who evacuated are largely being kept away from their homes.
+In Florida, Fort Myers Beach Mayor Ray Murphy told NBC’s “Today Show” on Monday that the search and rescue mission would be taking place for the next couple of days.
+Murphy said that was why residents who evacuated are largely being kept away from their homes.

 With the death toll rising, Deanne Criswell, administrator of the Federal Emergency Management Agency, said the federal government was ready to help in a huge way, focusing first on victims in Florida, which took the brunt of one of the strongest storms to make landfall in the United States.
 President Joe Biden and first lady Jill Biden plan to visit the state on Wednesday.